Home

 60-Acre Campus

-Platinum LEED Certified campus includes two miles of hiking trails and views of the Monterey Bay
+Platinum LEED Certified campus includes two miles of hiking and biking trails and views of the Monterey Bay

 1:1 Engineering Kits per Student